stackworx/objection-workshop/docs/docs/create-and-fetch.md

 title: Create and fetch services
 ---

 Let's use this model we built to perform to basic operations on a `Person`.
-We'll create a class to encompass this logic
+We'll create a PersonService class with stati methods to encompass this logic

 ### 1. Create